macvaz/modern-data-stack/README.md

 **Open the notebook** called [Testing Iceberg tables](http://localhost:8000/notebooks/Testing%20Iceberg%20tables.ipynb).
 This notebook is totally inspired by excelent Iceberg [quick start guide](https://iceberg.apache.org/spark-quickstart/#creating-a-table).

-The `hms` catalog is configured in [this file](docker/spark-iceberg/conf/spark-defaults.iceberg.conf) and passed to the spark container as the spark-defaults.conf file.
+The Spark `hms catalog` is configured in [this file](docker/spark-iceberg/conf/spark-defaults.conf) and passed to the spark container as the spark-defaults.conf file.
 This file sets Iceberg as default table format for this catalog.
-It alseo sets HMS as metastore.
+It also sets HMS as catalog's metastore.

 If everything is properly setup, a new namespace (a.k.a database) called `nyc100` will be created in HMS executing the first cell.
-Al tables created in this notebook, using bot python spark API and SQL, uses Iceberg table format due to the spark-defaults defined [here](docker/spark-iceberg/conf/spark-defaults.iceberg.conf).
+Al tables created in this notebook, using both python spark API and SQL, uses Iceberg table format underneath due to the spark-defaults defined [here](docker/spark-iceberg/conf/spark-defaults.conf).

 ## Using Trino

-trino client is installed in the trino container:
+trino client is installed in the trino container.
+Just connect to it:
 ```bash
 docker-compose exec trino trino
 ```

 Using trino with the **iceberg connector** sets the default table format to Iceberg.
-Creating a trino catalog, using Iceberg connector and poiting to HMS, can bbe checked in [this file](docker/trinodb/conf/catalog/hms.properties).
-Tables created from Spark in HMS can be used seamlessly from trino and vice-versa.
+Creating a `trino catalog called hms`, using Iceberg connector and poiting to HMS, is done in  [this file](docker/trinodb/conf/catalog/hms.properties).
+Iceberg tables created from Spark in HMS can be used seamlessly from trino and vice-versa.

 ```sql
 CREATE SCHEMA IF NOT EXISTS hms.nyc200 WITH (location = 's3a://warehouse/nyc200');